Understanding Perfume Notes, Concentration and Fragrances

 Shopping for perfume can be overwhelming if you don’t know what you are looking for.
 Here we aim to guide you through the process by giving you a clearer understanding of perfume so that you can make the best possible choice.
 We discuss perfume notes, perfume concentration, and fragrance families.
 Lastly, we list common perfumery terms to further demystify the subject.

 Perfume has the power to arouse reminiscences, moods and emotions in a way that our other senses cannot.
 Receiving a compliment on how marvelous you smell is a feeling that takes some beating.

-1. Understanding Perfume Notes
+1. Understanding Fragrance Notes

 Let me explain:

-- Base notes are what help the middle notes last longer; they accentuate and extend the longevity of the middle notes.
+Base notes are what help the middle notes last longer; they accentuate and extend the longevity of the middle notes.
 They will be noticeable for quite a while and they also slow down the evaporation of the oils from the top two notes.
 These notes provide complexity and support the middle notes.
 This is the most prominent part of any fragrance.
 Base notes will generally be very rich and can also be relaxing in nature.
 Common fragrance base notes include cedarwood, sandalwood, vanilla, amber, patchouli, oakmoss and musk.

 2. Perfume Concentration

 Perfume concentration refers to the strength of a fragrance, or more specifically, to how much high grade alcohol and/or water has been added to the fragrance oils.

 Parfum has the largest fragrance concentration.
 The longest lasting of all scents, a parfum usually lasts between 6 to 8 hours.
 Parfum generally also commands the highest price.
 It contains less alcohol which is better for sensitive skin.

 If you love a fragrance, try the parfum as it is usually the most opulent and multifaceted version.